kojak/autom8/README.md

 Installation Prerequisites
 --------------------------

+The Kojak virtual machine is configured with a set of default options.

+1. OS: CentOS 7
+2. Hostname: master.example.com
+3. IP Adress: 192.168.122.100
+4. Subnet Mask: 255.255.255.0

+If your're creating a virtual machine from scratch you should you configure it with the options details above.
+You can access the virtual machine via ssh at 192.168.122.100 using the following credentials:

+1. username: root
+2. password: root

-Create the virtual machine with the create-vm script.
+If you use the KVM hypervisor you can create the virtual machine with the create-vm script.
 You can modify the varibles in the script to control alloted resources but it is recommeded that you stick with the defaults.
 On your localhost execute the following commands.
 ```
 [root@localhost]# git clone https://github.com/kojak/autom8.git
 [root@localhost]# cd autom8